 Water pressure systems are a complex series of plumbing components used to maintain a regular flow of water throughout a house.
-Poor water pressure causes faucets and showers to barely trickle when on.
+The poor water pressure causes faucets and showers to barely trickle when on.
 That’s one of the main ways homeowners recognize a problem in their system.

-Whenever and however you notice weak water pressure in your Maricopa County home, here’s a look at what may be causing and what you can do to fix it.
+Whenever and however, you notice weak water pressure in your Maricopa County home, here’s a look at what may be causing it and what you can do to fix it.

 5 Possible Causes of Weak Water Pressure

 - Clogs: Clogs are the most common source of water pressure issues.
 Blockages caused by hair, debris, or built-up materials in your home’s pipes restrict the flow of water.
 Clogs can often be cleared with professional drain cleaning services, snaking the drain, or replacing the clogged component.